 Habitat: Cattail Sedge is clump forming with short rhizomatous roots.
 It grows in floodplain forests, wet forests, swamps, marshes, sedge meadows and flats along rivers.
 Full to at least partial sun is needed and ample moisture - wet to wet-mesic conditions.
 Habitat degradation has led to great loss of this species through its range.

 Names: The genus name, Carex, is from the Latin, being the old name for Sedges.
 The species, typhina, refers to 'resembling Typha', the Cattail genus, although some would dispute that the resemblance is that great.
 The name of the author for the plant classification, ‘Michx.’ refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
 Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
 His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.
-There is only one common name for this sedge in use today, unlike so many others.
+There is only one common name for this sedge in use today, unlike so many other sedges.

 Comparisons: Of the sedges in the One-headed section known as the Squarrosae, the most similar to C. typhina with the terminal spike gynecandrous and the pistillate scales completely hidden by the perigynia is C. squarrosa the Squarrose Sedge, but in that species the style is persistent and sinuous, not deciduous and straight, the the lowest perigynia are widely radiating and the lower ones reflexed, and the achenes are 1.9 to 2.5 times as long as wide.
 The U of M Herbarium reports it for Minnesota but the DNR does not report it on the DNR county census.